Integrating Service into the Classroom

 Service learning is one tool utilized by faculty to create learning experiences that include service.
 According to the National Commission on Service-Learning, learning while participating in volunteer opportunities is “a teaching and learning approach that integrates community service with academic study to enrich learning, teach civic responsibility, and strengthen communities.”

 According to UALR’s externally focused mission, the university will share and leverage its resources through partnerships in active efforts to solve problems and otherwise advance our state.
-The Community Connection Center supports faculty in this endeavor by developing service-learning courses, offering training opportunities on the teaching method, and connecting them with national organizations that support service-learning.
+The Office of Community and Career Engagement supports faculty in this endeavor by developing service-learning courses, offering training opportunities on the teaching method, and connecting them with national organizations that support service-learning.

 Academic experiences that integrate service into the curriculum also increase civic engagement by students while in college and after.
-The Community Connection Center supports faculty in developing service-learning courses by offering training opportunities on the teaching method and connecting them with national organizations that support service-learning.
+The Office of Community and Career Engagement supports faculty in developing service-learning courses by offering training opportunities on the teaching method and connecting them with national organizations that support service-learning.
 Learn More….

 First Year Experience